ABOUT THIS BLOG

 Here's a close-up:

-They drew these designs onto a larger sheet of good quality, smooth, black paper.
-It's essential to have smooth paper as the oil pastels just work better on paper with no 'tooth' or texture.
+They drew these designs onto a larger sheet (12 x 18" or 18 x 24") of good quality, smooth, black paper.
+It's better to have smooth paper as the oil pastels just seem to blend better on paper with no 'tooth' or texture.

 Here are some finished results: Ta da!